The Top Risks for 2023: A Global View

 Cybersecurity and data privacy remain significant priorities.
 The scores for these two risks increased year over year compared to our prior year results for 2022, indicating that they remain critical concerns for the board and C-suite.

 The largest risk increases tell a story of a changing world.
-Looking out 12 months, the five largest year-over-year increases are interest rate risk, geopolitical shifts and regional conflicts, shareholder activist risk pursuant to performance shortfalls (including with respect to ESG expectations), risks related to global trade and changing assumptions underlying globalisation, and political uncertainty.
+Looking out 12 months, the five largest year-over-year increases are interest rate risk, geopolitical shifts and regional conflicts, shareholder activist risk pursuant to performance shortfalls (including with respect to ESG expectations), risks related to global trade and changing assumptions underlying globalization, and political uncertainty.

 The risk of regulatory changes and scrutiny continues to loom large.
 While the risk of the regulatory environment affecting the processes, products and services of the business increased year over year for 2023, it declined in relative significance to other risks.